symfony/symfony-docs/key-management.rst

 ``sodium+fly://``             ``symfony/flysystem-key-management``       XChaCha20 + Flysystem-loaded keys
 ``openssl+fly://``            ``symfony/flysystem-key-management``       AES-256-GCM + Flysystem-loaded keys
 ``sodium-sealed-box+fly://``  ``symfony/flysystem-key-management``       Sealed box + Flysystem-loaded keys
+``service://<id>``            ``symfony/framework-bundle``               A client the application built itself
 ============================  =========================================  =======================================

 See :doc:`/components/key-management` for the syntax and options of each scheme.
+The bridges reject any query option they do not know, so a typo in one of their DSNs is an error rather than a setting that is silently ignored.

+``service://<id>`` is the odd one out: it names a service the application defined itself, so that a backend Symfony does not ship is declared like any other client.
+It keeps the tag the console commands look clients up by, gets an envelope encrypter of its own and is decorated by the profiler, which an alias would not.
+It is resolved while the container is built, which is also why it cannot come from an environment variable: a value unknown until runtime cannot reference a service, and such a DSN is reported as an unsupported scheme.

 Local backends require their respective extension at runtime: ``ext-openssl`` for ``openssl://``/``openssl+dir://``/``openssl+fly://``, ``ext-sodium`` for